Marin Alsop Played Beethoven at Baltimore Symphony Orchestra

 Little did I know that I will be witnessing the performance of another of the world's leading conductors.

-Marin unleashes her artistic vision to also spread her passion to make the world a better place and her enduring commitment to accessibility in classic music.
+Marin unleashes her artistic vision to also spread her passion to make the world a better place and her enduring commitment to accessibility in classical music.

 In the whirlpool of male maestros, Marin made history when she rose above the torrents to gain the position as the 12th Music Director of Baltimore Symphony Orchestra and became the first woman to head a major American, British and Brazilian Orchestra.
 She became inducted into the Classical Music Hall of Fame in Hollywood amongst a host of accolades.

-During question and answer time that followed after her powerful performance Marin answered questions about her career, her passion in music, and even Beethoven's creativity even in the face of his darkness and adversity.
+During question and answer time that followed after her powerful performance, Marin answered questions about her career, her passion for music, and even Beethoven's creativity even in the face of his darkness and adversity.

 She agrees that 'In spite of the progress that women have made, it's not so much of prejudice as it is of comfort.
 'We are not quite comfortable in our society and in our world for women to assume certain leadership roles', but she believes and hopes that will change.
 She feels that women like herself coming to the top of the conductor roles is a contribution towards achieving that goal.
 Her journey in music began as a child in New York where her parents were musicians and encouraged her a lot, but she realized that not all young girls have the musical silver lining.